Acne

 - Without treatment, dark spots and permanent scars can appear on the skin as acne clears.

-- Treating acne often boosts a person’s self-esteem.
+- Treating it often boosts a person’s self-esteem.

 - Many effective treatments are available.